Thinking about surf lessons Newquay? Here is the insider’s guide to knowing what surf lesson is best for you.

 PRIVATE SURF LESSONS

-1) Choose a private surf lesson if you want the undivided attention of a surf professional, maximising the amount of knowledge, skills and feedback you can obtain.
+1) Choose a private surf lesson if you want the undivided attention of a surfing professional, maximising the amount of knowledge, skills and feedback you can obtain.

 2) Mixed ability groups – if you are visiting Cornwall with a group of friends or maybe some have more surf experience than others, a lesson exclusive to your group gives the coach flexibility to provide tips for both beginner and developing surfers without the distraction of other members of the public in your group.